rdx0120/StackCanaryBypass/README.md

 - **GCC:** For compiling the C program.
 - **Python 3.x:** for running the exploit script.
 - **GDB:** For debugging and testing on Unix.
-- Curiosity: If you love understanding how things break (and get fixed), this is for you!
+- Curiosity: If you love understanding how things break (and get fixed)

 ## Setup Instructions